FREQUENTLY ASKED QUESTIONS

 Q: When will I see an increase on my tax bill for the 2022 bond and mill levy override?

-The property tax increase for the bond and mill levy override appeared on the 2022 tax bill, which was collected / is being collected in 2023.
+The property tax increase for the bond and mill levy override appeared on the 2022 tax bill, which was collected in 2023.

 Q: What are developers currently paying in impact fees?